Tanusree1997/Retail-Sales-Dashboard/README.md

 This dashboard aims to provide comprehensive insights into the sales and profit dynamics of Deluxe, a UK-based retailer.
 It enables us to analyze popular product categories across different countries and discern customer preferences.
 Additionally, it facilitates the identification of top-performing sales individuals both globally and within each specific country market.

+Check out the Dashboard here: https://lnkd.in/dVjGJdSX

+**Tools used**

+Google Sheets

 **𝐈𝐧𝐬𝐢𝐠𝐡𝐭𝐬**

 1) Despite an increase in profits and revenue from 2019 to 2020, the profit to sales ratio saw a 1% decline.